How to recognize and overcome your self-sabotage patterns.

 John, at the age of eight, performed in front of his class.
 Made a great presentation, but on a topic, that wasn’t popular with the other kids in the class.
 A few jealous or angry kids started laughing at John, and at the end of the day, many kids at school pointed to him and commented on his presentation and the topic he had chosen.

 Concerned about social acceptance, John makes a presentation next time that fits a topic that is popular with students and classmates.
 He did this for the rest of elementary school.
-The same way of creating a habit and a pattern of not showing his true values and beliefs.
+The same way of creating a pattern of not showing his true values and beliefs.

 Let’s look at another scenario.